-Check to see that the jib halyard is securely tied off at the cleat on the side of the mast.
+Check to see that the jib halyard is SECURELY TIED OFF at the cleat on the side of the mast.

-With rotating masts, the shrouds must always be connected to the floats.
-Otherwise there is a danger that mast could topple forward with over-winching.
+With rotating masts, the shrouds must always be connected to the floats, otherwise there is a danger that mast could topple forward with over-winching.

-10. The mast is now winched up, checking again for power lines.
-Check to see that all rigging wires are clear and have not snagged anywhere, particularly aft chain plates on Cruze 970.
+10. The mast is now winched up, CHECKING AGAIN FOR POWERLINES.

+Check to see that all rigging wires are clear and have not snagged anywhere, particularly aft chainplates on F-31s.
 Raising wires should initially be slightly loose, and tighten slightly on the way up.

-During mast raising it is very important to be alert to all items of rigging lifting or supporting the mast.
-If any resistance to raising is felt at point, stop and check that nothing has fouled.
+During mast raising, it is very important to be alert to all items of rigging lifting or supporting the mast.
+If any resistance to raising is felt at any point, STOP and check that nothing has fouled.
 Do not proceed until any obstruction is clear